OCCat, the Ocean County College Library Catalog

 To add money to a card, insert your GoPrint card in the slot located in the top right corner of the dispenser.
 Your current card balance will appear in the screen located in the top left corner of the dispenser.
 Simply add funds using the dollar bill acceptor, located in the bottom left of the dispenser.
 Push the card button to eject your card.

-You can obtain technical assistance with Ocean Cruiser in the Computer Lab, located on the second floor of the Library.
+You can obtain technical assistance with Ocean Connect in the Computer Lab, located on the second floor of the Library.

 Yes.
 Group study rooms are located throughout the Library and are available on a "first come, first served" basis.
 Priority is given to groups and so, individuals may be asked to leave the room if a group is waiting. *Group study rooms cannot be reserved.
 Please see a Library staff member for more information.